 Travel by private snow coach to the Grand Canyon of the Yellowstone.
 Walk to the rim of the spectacular gorge to see its thundering waterfall and the ice arch that forms from the spray.
 Wander amid the bubbling mud pots and fumaroles of the Upper Geyser Basin.
 Then continue to Old Faithful to explore on foot or by snowshoe a dramatic landscape of erupting geysers, frozen waterfalls, and gem-colored mineral pools.
 Keep an eye out for wildlife—bison, encrusted in ice, often stand among the pools for warmth.
 After dark, step outside to admire the incredible canopy of stars in one of the world's best constellation-viewing spots.
 Old Faithful Snow Lodge (B,L,D daily)

 Day 5 — Yellowstone/Big Sky, Montana

 After visiting the whimsical Fountain Paint Pots, leave the park via the West Yellowstone gate.
 Travel to the Gallatin Canyon—near Big Sky, Montana—and settle into a comfortable log cabin lodge.
 Relax or enjoy a sleigh ride through the countryside.
 Then celebrate your winter adventure in Yellowstone at a farewell dinner.
 320 Guest Ranch (B,L,D)

-Kitty will join the following departures:
+Jeremy will join the following departures: